How to be a Good News Consumer with Jessica YellinAug 02, 2021

-In this episode, Sharon sits down with long-time journalist, author, and former CNN Chief White House Correspondent, Jessica Yellin to tackle the topic of the media and news.
 In an era of the 24-hour news cycle, we are constantly bombarded with new information, analysis and opinions.
-Luckily, Sharon and Jessica are here to teach listeners how to cut through the noise and discern what is actually news.
+Sharon sits down with long-time journalist, author, and former CNN Chief White House Correspondent, Jessica Yellin to tackle the topic of the media and news.
+Sharon and Jessica are here to teach listeners how to cut through the noise and discern what is actually news.
 Jessica gives an insider’s look into the faults she sees in today’s media, while also reminding listeners the essential role the media plays in our society.
 Sharon and Jessica believe the media has the ability to inform and empower the American public.
 Listen to find out how they believe this is possible.
 Spoiler alert: it starts with you!

 Link to Full Episode: